vitorvsv/larenv/README.md

 <h2>Steep 5 - Configuring Database</h2>

-If you put yours dumps' databases in larenv_db/bases, you can execute the followind command to create your databases (the script put the name file how database name)
+If you put yours dumps' databases in larenv_mysql/bases or larenv_postgres/bases, you can execute the followind command to create your databases (the script put the name file how database name)

 ``` sudo docker exec -it larenv_db_1 bash create_db``